hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 *  `subnetwork_project` - (Optional) The project in which the subnetwork belongs.
-   If the `subnetwork` is a self_link, this field is ignored in favor of the project defined in the subnetwork self_link.
+   If the `subnetwork` is a self_link, this field is set to the project defined in the subnetwork self_link.
 If the `subnetwork` is a name and this field is not provided, the provider project is used.